youliangtan/object_pose_estimation/README.md

  - User can test the single `.pcd` sample with the code on `object_pose_estimation.cpp`, run via `rosrun object_pose_estimation object_pose_estimation -input SavedCloud0.pcd`
  - Conversion from laserscan to pointcloud: `rosrun object_pose_estimation scan2pcd.cpp`.
  - Change `SKIP_PUB_FRAME` in ros cpp file to change the pub rate
+ - 'applyMovingAvgFiltering' in the lib handles high and low pass filter, which detects 'jump' here.
+To change the filtering param, edit the yaml file.

 ## TODO
 - Add getROI()